Saint Sabina Church gives away food boxes to hundreds on Chicago's South Side every week

 "We went from originally giving out to 300 people a week, now we're over 900 a week," Father Pfleger said.
 "We've got five senior buildings in the area and so many people are desperate for food."

-The church welcomed people to drive up in the cars, but many were also able to walk up to receive their packages.
+The church welcomed people to drive up in their cars, but many were also able to walk up to receive their packages.

 The Saint Sabina community said they will continue to give away food every Thursday at noon for as long as they possibly can.